Kehom/GodotAddonPack/readme.md

 # Kehom's Godot Addon Pack

 This repository contains not only a collection of Godot addons, it's also a demo project using those "plugins".
+Now there is a C++ module version of this pack that can be found [here]().

 The addons in this pack require Godot v3.2.x to work.